This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Volume indicators

 Volume indicators provide valuable insights into the strength of a trend.
-By combining volume indicators with candlestick patterns, you can confirm potential entry and exit points and develop a more effective trading strategy.
+By combining volume indicators with candlestick patterns, you can confirm potential entry and exit points, helping you to lock in gains and minimize losses.

 Common mistakes to avoid

-While candlestick charts can provide valuable insights into market trends, there are several common mistakes you should avoid when using candlestick charts:
+Although this popular form of technical analysis can provide valuable insights into market trends, there are several common mistakes you should avoid when using candlestick charts.

 Over-reliance on candlestick patterns